roblevintennis/guest-posts/articles/the-little-button-that-could.md

     ✨  Done in 17.90s.

-Now follow the directions from above on the command-line and confirm you see the generated React app.
+Now follow the directions from above on the command-line (`cd littlebutton-react; yarn; yarn dev`), and confirm you see the generated React app.

-With React installed and verified let's update that `src/App.jsx` to house our button with:
+With React installed and verified let's replace the contents of `src/App.jsx` to house our button with:

     import "./App.css";